 Therapy for Adults

 Dr. LaFleur brings active listening, collaboration, and warmth to evidence-based, goal-oriented treatment that leads to lasting change.
 She takes seriously that patients seek treatment to live more meaningfully and to show up more often as the person they want to be.
-Once we’ve explored your goals and preferences, together, we’ll turn to researched strategies to help you gain forward momentum.
+Once we’ve explored your goals and preferences, together we’ll turn to researched strategies to help you gain forward momentum.
 We’ll identify and change patterns, build your skills for living more intentionally and meaningfully, and develop your confidence for managing the discomfort that comes with growth.

 Patients may be seeking support to manage: